-You can get one-to-one help to access council services online at our free digital sessions, where we can help you with things like filling in our online forms, accessing your Council Tax account, and finding a council house.
+You can get one-to-one help at our free digital sessions, where we can help you to get online, be more independent and feel less isolated.
+We can also help you to access council services online like filling in our online forms, accessing your Council Tax account, and finding a council house.

 If you prefer, you can join one of our free online basics courses which cover all the basics to help you get online - from using a touchscreen to searching the web and online shopping.
 There's a choice of dates and locations available, and each course runs one day a week for six weeks.